lunduniversity/introprog-cpu-emulator/README.md

 ## Usage

-Here's a quick guide on how to use SeaPeaEwe:
+Here's a quick guide on how to use BitBuilder:

 1. Start the simulator.
 2. Load your sample program or use the predefined examples.